sahilrajput03/nvm-autoswitching/README.md

 ## Switch to Node version mentioned in .nvmrc in current working directory
 nvm use

-# Switch to defautl node version set in nvm (`check by nvm list | grep default`) in the current shell session
-nvm use default
 ```

 ## Update npm version via `nvm`